 Water and wastewater rates

 These rates will vary depending on the amount of water used.
-Please review our Water and Wastewater Rates By-law for more information about non-residential and bulk water purchases.
+Please review our Water and Wastewater Rates By-law for more information.

 Water and wastewater billing